METHODOLOGY

 An agile framework that organises work into fixed-length sprints, with defined roles, events, and artifacts to keep a team delivering and inspecting in a tight loop.

-Scrum has three roles, three artifacts, and a handful of events.
+Scrum is one implementation of agile principles, with three roles, three artifacts, and a handful of events.
 The Product Owner decides what gets built and in what order.
 The Scrum Master removes blockers and protects the process.
 The developers build it.
-The artifacts are the product backlog (everything that might get built), the sprint backlog (what this sprint commits to), and the increment (what actually ships).
+The artifacts are the product backlog (everything that might get built, usually written as user stories), the sprint backlog (what this sprint commits to), and the increment (what actually ships).
 The events are sprint planning, the daily standup, the sprint review, and the retrospective.

 Where Scrum genuinely helps: teams that struggle with focus and visibility.
 The fixed sprint forces a real commitment, the review forces a real demo, and the retro forces the team to look at its own process instead of ignoring it.
 For a team that has never shipped on a cadence, Scrum is a useful scaffold.